IamVulcan/RFTools-Automator/README.md

 # RFTools Automator Print Automation

-This repository contains PowerShell scripts to automate printing PDF sets for active Revit MEP projects. `NFProjectList.exe` is used to discover active projects and each project has its own RushForth Automator (`RFAutomator.exe`) print automation saved as a **.txt** file.
+This repository contains PowerShell scripts to automate printing PDF sets for active Revit MEP projects using RushForth Automator.

 ## Scripts

-- **print_mep_sheets.ps1** – Queries Newforma for active projects and runs each project's automation file to immediately print sheets to PDF.
+- **print_mep_sheets.ps1** – Reads the project list from `projects.txt` and runs each project's automation file to immediately print sheets to PDF.
-- **schedule_prints.ps1** – Creates a Windows scheduled task for every active project so its automation file runs daily at **1:00 AM**.
+- **schedule_prints.ps1** – Creates a Windows scheduled task for every project so its automation file runs daily at **1:00 AM**.

 ## Setup

-1. Copy `userpaths.txt` and edit each path so it matches your environment.
-Example entries:
+1. Edit `userpaths.txt` and set the paths for your environment.
+Example:

    ```
    PDF Output Folder: C:\PDF\Output
    RushForth Automator EXE: C:\Tools\RFAutomator.exe
-   Newforma CLI: C:\Tools\NFProjectList.exe
    Scheduled Tasks Folder: C:\Automation\ScheduledTasks
-   Project Folder: C:\RevitProjects
    ```

-   `print_mep_sheets.ps1` and `schedule_prints.ps1` read these paths at runtime.
-The **PDF Output Folder** value is written into each automation `.txt` file before printing.
+   These scripts use the paths at runtime and overwrite the PDF location in each automation `.txt` file before printing.
-2. Ensure each project has a print automation file named `RF Automator_<PROJECT_NAME>_Print Sheets.txt` in the folder specified by `Scheduled Tasks Folder:`.
+2. List all of your projects in `projects.txt`.
+See the comments in that file for the required format.
+Each project must have a print automation file named `RF Automator_<PROJECT_NAME>_Print Sheets.txt` in the folder specified by `Scheduled Tasks Folder:`.

 ## Scheduling